Sepero/CraigsRenewer/README.md

 About Me
 ========

-I am currently seeking employment.
-I am versed in several programming languages, but in recent years I prefer Python above others because it allows me to very quickly create programs that are highly readable and mainainable.

 This project was intended for commercial release, but due to legal changes on the craigslist website, I was not able to completely finish it.